Green Thumb Gardening – Vegetable Series

 Compost bin

 Composting is a great way to dispose of leftover crop material and turn it into valuable organic matter that you can use later to improve the structure, water-holding capacity, and nutrient content of your soil.
-We will cover basic composting theory, troubleshooting, and several methods of composting at home.
+Basic composting theory, troubleshooting, and several methods of composting will be covered.

-Dr. Russ Groves of UW-Madison Wisconsin Vegetable Crop Entomology will review the life cycles of common insect pests for a variety of crops and give you techniques to handle them in the garden.
+Dr. Russ Groves of UW-Madison Wisconsin Vegetable Crop Entomology will review the life cycles common insect pests of a variety of crops and give you techniques to combat them in the garden.
 You will receive a number of electronic fact sheets on insects covered during the talk.

 Learn how to identify various common weeds in the vegetable garden and use their life cycles and other techniques to manage them.
 Cultural techniques will be stressed, but organic and traditional chemical control products will be briefly discussed as well.

-March 13 – Cover Crops for the Garden
+March 12 – Cover Crops for the Vegetable Garden

 Cover crops bring extra nutrients to the soil and help control weeds.
 Some also attract pollinators, which can help increase your crop yield.
-This class will focus on different types of cover crops to use in different situations, as well as when to plant and how to remove them.
+We will talk about different types of cover crops to use in different situations, as well as when to plant and how to remove them.

-March 20 – Succession Planting, Companion Planting, and Season Extension
+March 26 – Vegetable Garden Succession Planting, Companion Planting, & Season Extension

 companion planting